jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

     }

 !SLIDE bullets incremental transition=blindY
+# Specs2

+* Behavior-Driven Development testing framework
+* Create tests with intentions that are clear to devs and stakeholders
+* Based on natural language

+!SLIDE bullets incremental transition=blindY
+.notes The only public interface of an actor is its mailbox, but the API consists of messages it can handle
+# Unit Tests

+* Test names are sentences starting with the word "should"
+* Only test the APIs of a single entity

+!SLIDE bullets incremental transition=blindY
+# Integration/Acceptance Tests

+* Acceptance test names are written using an agile "User Story"
+* "As a [role]", I want [feature] so that [benefit]""
+* "Given [initial context], when [event occurs], then [ensure some outcome]"

+!SLIDE bullets incremental transition=blindY
-.notes Created in the model of earlier frameworks, such as EasyMock and JMock
+.notes Created in the model of earlier frameworks, such as EasyMock and JMock.
+Test spy is a model that allows you to verify behavior and stub methods, but also allows you to embed assertions without external calls.
 # Mockito

 * Technically, a "Test Spy Framework"
 * Verify behaviors
-* Stub methods
+* Stub methods or classes that haven't been implemented yet
+* Stub dependencies that are external to the test being executed

 !SLIDE transition=blindY
 .notes You had to manage your anonymous implementations to show that something occurred, or that it happened the correct number of times.
 This doesn't look TOO bad below, but if you had interfaces/traits that are very large (a smell test in itself), or had to use external libraries with large interfaces/traits that you couldn't control, it got out of hand very quickly.